Vexrax/LCU-API-JAVA/README.md

 # LCU-API-JAVA
-WIP wrapper for the LCU using Java
+WIP wrapper for the League of Legends Client API (LCU) using Java